scafi/scafi.github.io/pages/docs.md

 ### Alchemist simulator

-* Considering the following skeleton repository: [https://github.com/scafi/learning-scafi-alchemist](https://github.com/scafi/learning-scafi-alchemist)
+* Consider the following skeleton repository: [https://github.com/scafi/learning-scafi-alchemist](https://github.com/scafi/learning-scafi-alchemist)

 The ScaFi specific part in an Alchemist simulation descriptor is as follows: